kylehlw/kylehlw.github.io/_posts/2025-09-26-TLS-Support -in-RabbitMQ-and-MQTT.md

    openssl x509 -req -in client.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out client.crt -days 360
    ```

-Setup RabbitMQ with Server Cert
+Set up RabbitMQ with server certificate

-Distribute ca_certificate.pem (public key) and client key pair for client to use.
+Distribute ca_certificate.pem (public key) and the client key pair for clients to use.

 ## Cert Distribution Diagram

 ![cert_distribution](../assets/img/2025-09-26_TLS_1.png )

-## Client Cert Generation Key Concept
+## Client Certificate Generation Key Concept

-When generate client cert, can customize the cert sign request configurations to have different distributed name, other names, uri etc, used for identify the client.
+When generating a client certificate, you can customize the certificate signing request (CSR) to set the distinguished name, Subject Alternative Names (SANs), URIs, etc., which are used to identify the client.

 ## Sample RabbitMQ Server Config